weilandia/coding-for-managers/review-2/exercises.md

 # Review (JS/JQUERY/APIs)

 At the end of the day, programming is about storing, fetching, manipulating and presenting data.
 With JS/jQuery, we learned about manipulating and presenting data to our users.
 With APIs we learned about fetching data from an external server and from our own server.
-Today we'll be extending this knowledge by handling user input, interacting with the HTML `<form>` API
+Today we'll be extending this knowledge by handling user input, interacting with the HTML `<form>` API, and adding some user interaction to our blog posts.
+As with last review class, we'll be `pair-programming`, working through these exercises with a partner.

-## Giving life to your form

 Exercise 1: